Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Proofs

-The probability measure is over the weight distributions. \end{restatable}
+The probability measure is over the weight distributions of $\Wb, \Wc, \bb, \bc$. \end{restatable}

-\textbf{Step 5: } Having shown that the second component can approximate the inverse c.d.f.\ to within a bound, we further show that the random variable created by this transformation has a p.d.f.\ within a bound of the p.d.f.\ of Y, which suffices to prove the desired result.
+Having shown that the second component can approximate the inverse c.d.f.\ to within a bound, we as before we further show that the random variable created by this transformation has a p.d.f.\ within a bound of the p.d.f.\ of $\Yout$, which suffices to prove the desired result.

-For this, we show this below for the transformed variable $\xin'$: \begin{restatable}{lemma}{lempdf} For any $\epsilon_4 > 0$ and $\delta_2 > 0$ there exists a mean-field weight distribution $q(\thet)$ such that:
+For this, we show this below for the transformed variable $\xin'$: \begin{restatable}{lemma}{lempdf} For any $\epsilon > 0$ and $\delta > 0$ there exists a mean-field weight distribution $q(\Wb,\Wc,\bb,\bc)$ such that the probability density functions are bounded:

 \end{restatable} We then move the bounds onto an expression in the original features, $\xin$.
-Recall from step 2 that:
+Recall from before that because the variance of the weights in the first layer can be arbitrarily small, that for any $\epsilon$ there is a $\delta$:

-Moreover, since we have assumed that the probability density function is continuous, these two bounds jointly ensure that:
+where the probability measure is over $\thet_{\textup{Pr}}$.
+Moreover, since we have assumed that the probability density function is continuous, this bound alongside the previous bound on the probability density functions jointly entail that: